nerves-project/nerves/docs/Systems.md

     platform points to the Buildroot defconfig fragment file used to build the system.

-5. `provider`: Optional - The provider that should be used to build the artifact.
+5. `build_runner`: Optional - The build_runner that should be used to build the artifact.

-    If this key is not defined, Nerves will choose a default provider that should be used to build the artifact based on information about the host computer that you are building on.
-For example, Mac OS will use `Nerves.Artifact.Providers.Docker` where as Linux will use
+    If this key is not defined, Nerves will choose a default build_runner that should be used to build the artifact based on information about the host computer that you are building on.
+For example, Mac OS will use `Nerves.Artifact.BuildRunners.Docker` where as Linux will use
-    `Nerves.Artifact.Providers.Local`.
-Specifying a provider module in
+    `Nerves.Artifact.BuildRunners.Local`.
+Specifying a build_runner module in
-    the package config could be used to force the provider.
+    the package config could be used to force the build_runner.

-6. `provider_opts`: Optional - A keyword list of options to pass to the provider module.
+6. `build_runner_opts`: Optional - A keyword list of options to pass to the build_runner module.

 7. `checksum`: The list of files for which checksums are calculated and stored in the artifact cache.